8 Ways to Know if You Need a Chatbot For Your Business

 Sometimes questions or issues are too complex for a chatbot to handle by itself.
 That’s why participants in our chatbot survey agreed that speaking to a bot directly is okay as long as it’s easy to escalate the situation to a human agent.

-If your chatbot is proactively messaging visitors on your site, you may notice an increase in chats.
+If you plan to use your chatbot as a proactive first point of contact on your website, you may notice an increase in chats.
 Make sure you have enough agents to help cover these handovers.

 Are you prepared to adhere to privacy laws?